bean-buzz/beanbuzz-part-b/README.md

     - Track the progress of orders from placement to completion

 4.  <b>User Account Management</b><br>
-    Customers can create a personal account to save their preferences, past orders, and contact details for faster future transactions.
+    Customers can create a personal account to save their ~~preferences~~, past orders, ~~and contact details~~ for faster future transactions
-    Logged-in users can view and update their profile information, such as delivery addresses, payment details, and contact numbers.
+    ~~Logged-in users can view and update their profile information, such as delivery addresses, payment details, and contact numbers.~~

 5.  <b>User Loyalty Program</b><br>
-    Customers are given incentive to use the app and visit the cafe /restaurant in order to earn discounts after spending a certain amount of money or purchasing a certain amount of products.
+    ~~Customers are given incentive to use the app and visit the cafe /restaurant in order to earn discounts after spending a certain amount of money or purchasing a certain amount of products.~~

-    - Customers are rewarded for their loyalty through a points-based system, where they earn points for every purchase
-    - The program offers transparency by allowing users to track their progress toward rewards directly within the app.
+    ~~Customers are rewarded for their loyalty through a points-based system, where they earn points for every purchase The program offers transparency by allowing users to track their progress toward rewards directly within the app.~~

 ### For Businesses